emmawinston/emmawinston.github.io/_posts/2018-07-18-installing-ixi-lang.md

 There's been a small flurry of interest across my social media accounts the last few days around ixi lang, a programming language built on top of Supercollider by [Thor Magnusson](http://www.ixi-audio.net/thor/) for live-coding music, which I've rediscovered and am finding enormously inspiring as a songwriting tool.
 I've released two songs ([Bloom](https://www.youtube.com/watch?v=MJSRAuPQoA8) and [The Seaside Town](https://www.youtube.com/watch?v=NAyDQdjcNq0)) using it, and will be playing [a show with it in Sheffield in September](https://tickets.partyforthepeople.org/events/4156-algorave-sheffield).
 You can follow my progress in songwriting with it [at my Github](https://github.com/emmawinston/ixilang-experiments).

 I've also had a few messages from people who are struggling to get it working, since it can be a little tricky.
 Here's what I've figured out so far about getting it up and running.
-Please let me know if you have any questions or problems, or if you find any other workarounds.
+Please let me know if you have any questions, or if you find any other workarounds.
 I'll update this post with any new information as and when I get it.

+**Please note, I am not the developer and do not know the nuances of why the various versions do and do not work.
+This is solely a guide to the installation steps you can take at your end with the versions that already exist online.
+Bug reports about the software itself should be directed to Thor - I can't help with those!**

 ---